Networking in Ethnobiology

 The ISE endeavors to cultivate a wide ‘web’ or network of relations with existing organizations, societies and individuals and act, primarily through the congresses, as a ‘hub’ of resource and action centers, while cultivating its links in a wider ‘web’ or network of relations with existing organizations, societies and individuals.

 The ISE has created a list of ethnobiology-related Societies and Journals, with input from our members, which is now available as a resource.
-Please let the ISE Coordinator know if you have any corrections or additions.
+Please let the ISE Managing Director know if you have any corrections or additions.

 The Open Science Network in Ethnobiology (OSNE) is a network of volunteers who share teaching materials and successful pedagogical practices in ethnobiology.
 The OSNE is not primarily affiliated with the ISE but we include a link here as an important networking resource to ethnobiologists; it is open to anyone who would like to participate.